5 things to discover about the Wood Anemone

 - 1 min read

-Animals often avoid these plants as they have a musky smell which puts them off.
-They are also poisonous to humans but delicious to hoverflies!
+The flowers open before the leaves of the trees, as it loves the early Spring dappled sunlight.
+I wouldn't get to close though as animals often avoid these wildflowers as they have a musky smell which puts them off.
+They are also poisonous to humans but delicious to hover flies!

 Comments